taext/gem/README.md

 <br>

-and be imported as a Python module:
+or be imported as a Python module:

     import gem